National Service of Remembrance: Order of service

 A short religious service of remembrance is then conducted by the Bishop of London in their capacity as Dean of the Chapel Royal.
 The hymn O God Our Help In Ages Past is sung, led by the massed bands and the Choir of the Chapel Royal.
 The whole assembly recites Lord's Prayer before the Bishop completes the service.
 The Rouse is then played by the buglers, followed by the national anthem being sung by all.
 The King and the other members of the Royal Family salute the Cenotaph and the royal party depart.

-After the ceremony, as the bands play a selection of marches and arrangements of WW1 and WW2-era popular songs, a huge parade of veterans, organised by the Royal British Legion, marches past the Cenotaph, saluting as they pass.
+After the ceremony, as the bands play a selection of marches and arrangements of WWI and WWII-era popular songs, a huge parade of veterans, organised by the Royal British Legion, marches past the Cenotaph, saluting as they pass.
 Members of the Reserve Forces and cadet organisations join in with the marching, alongside volunteers from St John Ambulance, paramedics from the London Ambulance Service, and conflict veterans from World War II, Korea, the Falklands, the Persian Gulf, Kosovo, Bosnia, Northern Ireland, Iraq, Afghanistan and other past conflicts.
 The last three then known British-resident veterans of World War I, Bill Stone, Henry Allingham and Harry Patch, attended the 2008 ceremony but all died in 2009.

 Each contingent salutes the Cenotaph as they pass and many wreaths are handed over to be laid at its base.
 They salute the Cenotaph (meaning "empty tomb" in Greek) as they are paying tribute to all those it represents, to all those who died and who lie buried elsewhere.
 As the veterans march back to Horse Guards Parade a member of the Royal Family takes their salute in front of the Guards Memorial.

 Professor Jeffrey Richards notes that the format of the ceremony was "more or less finalized by 1921" although before the Second World War, the wreath-laying by the monarch and dignitaries took place before 11 am.

 Traditional music

 Each year, the programme of music at the National Ceremony remains the same, following a programme finalised in 1930, and is known as "the Traditional Music":

-Other pieces of music are then played during the unofficial wreath laying and the march past of the veterans, starting with Trumpet Voluntary and followed by It's A Long Way To Tipperary, the marching song of the Connaught Rangers, a famous British Army Irish Regiment of long ago and by the Royal British Legion March, the official march of the official organiser of the ceremony, The Royal British Legion, which is a medley of marches of the First and Second World Wars.
+Other pieces of music are then played during the unofficial wreath laying and the march past of the veterans, starting with "Trumpet Voluntary" and followed by "It's a Long Way to Tipperary", the marching song of the Connaught Rangers, a famous British Army Irish Regiment of long ago and by the Royal British Legion March, the official march of the official organiser of the ceremony, the Royal British Legion, which is a medley of marches of the First and Second World Wars.